clarahoffmann/MachineLearning/GP_Kernels/ReadMe.md

        "gridExtra")
 ```

-And generate the data, which are five noisy observations from a sine function:
+And generate the data, which consists of five noisy observations from a sine function:
 ```r
 # observed values
 x <- c(-4,-3, -2, -1 , 1)